ebernhardson/ToolforgeBundle/README.md

     $this->get('session')->get('logged_in_user')

+If your application is only using oauth for authentication, and not authorization, you can set `authenticate_only` to true.
+In this mode mediawiki will only ask the user to approve the access the first time it is used, instead of every time. e.g.:

+    toolforge:
+      oauth:
+        authenticate_only: true

 #### Redirecting after login

 After the user logs in, you may want to redirect them back to the page they originally tried to